Understanding Collaborative Law in Divorce

 · They have lawyers trained to help them go over divorce, following the state rules concerning collaborative law.

 · Both spouses have the willingness to work towards the same goal to ensure the best interest.

 · Together with their lawyers, each party must work out together to try to resolve any outstanding issue.

 · For financial matters, one may choose to have financial experts.

 It’s worth noting that your spouse doesn’t have to push you to accept the collaborative divorce.
 It’s voluntary, and no one should be forced to use the process.

 Although collaborative divorce is for those spouses who feel they can work out their divorce issues together, a legal representative helps spouses resolve issues while at the same time protecting their legal rights.
 Besides, a lawyer has the right knowledge of the financial documents needed to make informed decisions.

 Suppose you and your spouse have decided to divorce and want to resolve your issues.
-In that case, you can choose to have an experienced collaborative lawyer help you draft a separation agreement that will be used in your divorce.
+In that case, you can choose to have an experienced divorce lawyer in Toronto help you draft a separation agreement that will be used in your divorce.